 Mars here we come!

-A brand new team of UBC Engineering students is looking into developing suitable living conditions for research and habitation on Mars.
+A dedicated team of UBC Engineering students is researching, designing, and manufacturing technology necessary for human settlement on Mars.

 What is all the commotion about and what does the team actually do?

 Humans have gazed up at the stars for centuries wondering what awaits us beyond the reaches of Earth’s atmosphere.
 Over time, this intrigue has motivated us to send humans into space, land on the moon, build a space station, and launch satellites to discover the outer reaches of our solar system.
-The exploration of space has drastically changed everyone’s lives on a more personal level, as well.
+The exploration of space has drastically changed everyone’s lives on a more personal level.
 With access to low earth orbit, we have satellites to locate anyone’s exact position in real-time; simultaneously, this data is streamed to their handheld device using invisible waves travelling through the air.
 This is merely one example displaying how reaching for the stars will improve the world.
 More examples showing how technology developed as a result of our space program can be checked out on NASA’s page here.
-Despite these amazing accomplishments, however, we have yet to colonize another planet.. this is where the UBC Mars Colony comes into play.

 Why settle with what we already have?
 Let’s raise our game!